Vermont Internet Sales Tax

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
+The decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

 Example 2: You are operating solely out of an office in Rutland, Vermont and make a sale to a customer in Colchester, Vermont: You are required to collect sales tax from the Colchester customer.